Hopefully you've read my first blog Tassie Travels Part One but if you haven't, you can start that HERE.

 The Enchanted Stroll which leaves from Cradle Mountain Lodge and only takes about 20 mins.
 Saw lots of wombats ambling around at dusk as well as echidnas.

 Dove Lake Circuit Walk circles the whole of Dove Lake which is at the base of Cradle Mountain.
 Stunning.
 Could.
 Not.
 Stop.
 Taking.
 Photos.
 This walk takes about 2 hours and you need to get one of the buses from the visitors centre to take you to the start of this walk.
-The park buses leave every 15 mins to and from this starting point.
+The park buses leave every fifteen minutes to and from this starting point.

 The Waterfalls Walk leaves opposite the Cradle Mountain Lodge and takes you past two waterfalls as well as gives you so many gasp moments!
 I felt like I was in a Lord of The Rings movie walking around the forests near Hobbiton (apologies for those of you not getting this imagery but for any LOTR fans...OMG!)
 This walk is only 40 mins and also a must-do!